learn-co-curriculum/git-github-working-with-branches/README.md

 nothing to commit, working tree clean
 ```

+## Check for Understanding

+Before moving on to the next lesson, check for your understanding of this material
+by answering the following question in your own words:

+- What are branches and how does using them help us?

 ## Conclusion

 In this lesson, we've learned how to create a new branch where we can make